jianxufx/small_scrapy/README.md

-if your encontered a error like "1080:DIRECT",it might caused by your proxy software.you 'd better do the fllowing work:
+if your encontered a error like "1080:DIRECT",it might caused by your proxy software.you 'd better do the following work:

 1.retart your computer
 2.run this program